newo88/p2-marvel-quiz/README.md

  - Gitpod was used to write the code for this project.
  - Github was used to host the wedsite.
  - [Balsamiq:](https://balsamiq.com/) This was used to create the wireframes for the project.
+ - [AmIResponsive:](https://amiresponsive.blogspot.com/) This was used to check how responsive the wedsite was.
 ## Bugs

 ## Testing